Broadband Map receives commissions from partners. Read details on the Transparency Page.

 Unfortunately, carriers are frustratingly inconsistent in how they use terms related to prioritization.
 Since the industry hasn't settled on firm definitions for their terms, understanding prioritization policies requires getting more technical.

-QCI & 5QI Values
+QCI Values

 On 4G LTE networks, Quality Of Service Class Identifiers (or QCI values) determine the priority level given to data.
-A similar, but not exactly equivalent metric, called a 5QI is used on 5G networks.

 Most data use is associated with QCI or 5QI values between 6 and 9.
 In that range, lower values are associated with higher priority service on a given network.

 Voice calls and atypical forms of data use may be associated with values below 6.
 Low values may confer especially high priority or guaranteed data speeds.
-For in-the-weeds details about QCI values, see the 3GPP publication on Policy and charging control architecture.
+For in-the-weeds details about QCI values, see the 3GPP publication Policy and charging control architecture.

 Prioritization By Network